Find and fix writing mistakes instantly

 There he goes again.
 And when you understand what he’s doing and why he’s doing it, you see how simple yet effective it is.

-This is only one device of the dozens that he, and every other great writer, employed.
-Shakespeare invented thousands of new words, many with this little trick of merely turning a noun on its side and giving it movement.
+This is only one device of the dozens that he, and every other great writer, employed to define noun use by changing its intent Shakespeare invented thousands of new words, many with this little trick of merely turning a noun on its side and giving it movement.
 The real tragedy is that we call this verbing instead of Shakespearing.